bobheadxi/bobheadxi.github.io/content/_posts/2021-10-8-mirroring-github-permissions-at-scale.md

   /* ... */
 ```

-This implementation of the query was slower for smaller cases, but for larger datasets was either on par or faster than the original query
+This implementation of the query was slower for smaller cases, but for larger datasets was either on par or faster than the original query:

 | Case   | Accounts | Cost           | Clock        | Comparison  |
 | ------ | -------- | -------------- | ------------ | ----------- |